AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 ## `Create Invitation`

-Create an invitation for a user.
-Should use when no other invitation exists for the user.
+Create an Invitation for a User.
+Should use when no other Invitation exists for the User.

 ### Request